erroronline1/caro/readme.md

 * Informal you - "buddy"
 * Formal you - "your honor" (this is the german model part where there is more than just "you")

 Such a replacement may be named addressee.
-If a generic text chunk contains :adressee this will be replaced with the chosen genus from a selection list.
+If a generic text chunk contains :applicationee this will be replaced with the chosen genus from a selection list.
 If you intend to write a text for the insurance company you may talk about the patient and select a genus from the first four options, if you address the customer directly you may choose one of the last two depending on your individual distance.
 A selection of the desired genus will be rendered on the creation form and reused for all types of replacements.

 On creating a text you can make use of predefined replacements that may contain the grammatical case (e.g. *:addresseeNomative*, *:addresseeAccusative*, *:addresseeDative*, etc.).
 Undefined placeholders will be rendered to an input field where it can be typed in and used repeatedly: